 Grill the Groom

 Does your groom love to cook?
 If he loves being in the kitchen as much as you do, use his shower as a chance for him to ask for those gadgets and tools he’s always wanted.
-It could be a new set of grilling tools (or a group gift of a brand new grill!), fancy Japanese knives, or the pressure cooker he’s been eying.
-Other guests might turn to their favorite cookbooks, stocking your shelves with recipe and inspiration he’ll love.
-We also love the idea of asking guests to gift the ingredients for their favorite recipe, whether it’s imported dry pasta and olive oil or the mix-ins for an epic batch of blondies.
-A great restaurant venue or caterer is a must—or help your groom whip up the menu himself!
+It could be a new set of grilling tools (or a group gift of a brand new grill), fancy Japanese knives, or the pressure cooker he’s been eying.
+Other guests might turn to their favorite cookbooks, stocking your shelves with recipes and inspiration he’ll love.

 Root for the Home Team

 A sports-loving groom will love a shower that’s geared toward his favorite pastime.
-Instead of gifts, ask guests to chip in for box seats (or better yet, a row on the 50 yard line!) for a home game at his favorite stadium.
+Instead of gifts, ask guests to chip in for box seats (or better yet, a row on the 50-yard line) for a home game at his favorite stadium.
 Can’t swing the tickets?
-Turn your living room into a total man cave for ultimate viewing, with the groom’s favorite drinks and food.
-If you have the space, organize a friendly game of H.O.R.S.E. or flag football during halftime.
-Great gifts include memorabilia from his favorite team, tickets, or sports equipment if he loves to play as much as he loves to watch.
+Turn your living room into a total man cave for ultimate viewing, with the groom’s favorite drinks and food; and if you have the space, organize a friendly game of H.O.R.S.E. or flag football during halftime.